Sensei Natasha Hadwick 2nd Dan

 A truly aggressive attacker wants to cause you serious harm.
 This could lead to physical and emotional damage that you may never recover from.

-It has been shown, time and again by experts in street defense, Peter Consterdine, Geoff Thompson, Russell Stutely etc., who are martial arts experts, on the front line and have been in that scenario hundreds of times, how martial artists will often fail in defending themselves.
+It has been shown, time and again by experts in street defense, Peter Consterdine, Geoff Thompson, Russell Stutely etc., who were on the front line and have been in that scenario hundreds of times, how martial artists will often fail in defending themselves.

 Some of the main reasons they give are...